The Heligoland39 Project

 Unit 6/JG77 Me 109

 While in pursuit of N2903 at low level.
 Wingtip touched the surface of the sea west of Borkum and the Me109 disappeared in a cloud of spray and sank Leutnant Roman Stiegler MISSING

-We are actively searching for family of these two men in order that they are aware of and have the opportunity to take part in the planned commemoration events.
-We have made contact with no family members so far.
+We are actively searching for family of Johann Fuhrmann in order that they are aware of and have the opportunity to take part in the planned commemoration events.

 Please email Jack Waterfall, H'39 project leader -

 “The Fighters are our salvation but the bombers alone provide the means of Victory”